Pause and ask some questions before you reach a conclusion on machine translation vs human translation.

 - Why not use statistical engines for what they are worth?

 - Translation and localization tools are ready and instant to apply when the document or communication in question needs immediate action and not necessarily a precise one: gleaning the gist of a message or informal/casual communication.
 So why waste human energy there?

 - Today’s machines are fast, agile and almost real-time for certain tasks and they come across as a cost-effective as well as a time-friendly medium for translation.
 Why not pair them with the human strengths well?

 - Sophistication of tools can bring in new levels of speed and multi-lingual communication powers to the portfolio

 - What if machines could handle the low-quality, high-volume, non-critical tasks of translation and humans can take over for final adjustments or filling in subtle gaps wherever required?

 - Translation engines can and are being trained by human translators now.
-What if that can be optimised well?
+What if that can be optimized well?

-There is a clear need and argument for welding both the subtle strengths and delicacy of human translations with the agility and torque of machines.
+There’s an argument for for welding both the subtle strengths and delicacy of human translations with the agility and torque of machines.

 Machine Translation vs Human Translation: Balancing Cost and Time

 Professional, human translation will give you the highest quality work, but it comes at a cost.
 Purely machine-based translation gets the work done at a much lower rate, but you sacrifice quality in the end.